Divyajyoti1801/entertainment-web-app/README.md

   - This page should display all bookmarked shows from both categories
   - Any search input should search through all bookmarked shows

-Want some support on the challenge?
-[Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.

-## Where to find everything

-Your task is to build out the project to the design file provided.
-We provide both Sketch and Figma versions of the design, so you can choose which tool you prefer to use.
-You can download the design file on the platform. **Please be sure not to share them with anyone else.** The design download comes with a `README.md` file as well to help you get set up.

-All the required assets for this project are in the `/assets` folder.
-The assets are already exported for the correct screen size and optimized.
-Some images are reusable at multiple screen sizes.
-So if you don't see an image in a specific folder, it will typically be in another folder for that page.

-The design system in the design file will give you more information about the various colors, fonts, and styles used in this project.
-Our fonts always come from [Google Fonts](https://fonts.google.com/).

 ## Building your project